-4-5 THE NAVY 2+2 MODULE.
+4-6 THE NAVY 2+2 MODULE.

 The 2+2 Module includes two double-occupancy sleeping areas, one 21.5 ft (2 m) closet per person, a shared bathroom, and service area.
 A shower (or two showers) may be provided in place of a tub/shower.
 A closet may be less than 21.5 ft (2 m) per person in renovations only.
-See Figures B-7 and B-8.
+A plan may also incorporate two water closets and two showers in place of the tub/shower arrangement.